John Ralfs: Financial troubles

-Research
+Death

 In spite of ill-health and failing eyesight, he actively pursued botanical researches until he was seventy-five years old.
 He was long a member of the committee of the Penzance library, catalogued its books and prepared its printed catalogue, as well as being responsible for the purchase of much of its natural history stock.
-He died at 15 St Clare Street, Penzance, on 14 July 1890, and was buried in the cemetery, where a monument was erected to his memory by the members of the Penzance Natural History and Antiquarian Society, of which body he was a vice-president after its resuscitation in 1880, and president for 1883–4.
+In his final four or five years he suffered with hearing problems and ″bodily weakness″, which kept him at home.
+He also suffered from dementia, which was described as a second childhood in the obituary in his local newspaper.
+He died at 15 St Clare Street, Penzance, on 14 July 1890, and was buried in St Clare cemetery, where a monument was erected to his memory by the members of the Penzance Natural History and Antiquarian Society, of which body he was a vice-president after its resuscitation in 1880, and president for 1883–4.

-Family life

-Ralfs marriage proved unhappy.
-Within two years from their union his wife joined her parents in France.
-She died in 1848, at the chateau of the Count and Countess of Morambert in the Dordogne.
-Ralfs visited the chateau in 1850, and took the opportunity of seeing the chief botanists in Paris.
 He left his collections of microscopic slides, 3,137 in all, to the botanical department of the British Museum, but as the will had not been witnessed, it did not take legal effect.
 The botanist's only son, however, Mr John Henry Ralfs, carried out his father's intentions.

 Works

 The works of Ralfs were: British Phænogamous Plants and Ferns, 1839, and The British Desmidieæ, 1848.
-This volume is ‘unsurpassed for the beauty and accuracy of its coloured plates,’ and is very rare and costly.
+This volume is ‘unsurpassed for the beauty and accuracy of its coloured plates,’ and original editions are very rare and costly.
 His first paper, on Desmids and Diatoms, was contributed, at the suggestion of the Rev. Miles Joseph Berkeley, to the Edinburgh Botanical Society, and for many years his articles appeared in its Transactions and in the Annals of Natural History.
 Hundreds of his letters are among Berkeley's correspondence in the botanical department of the British Museum.
 In the Penzance library are deposited his manuscript collections, viz., Flora of West Cornwall, 1878–86, 8 vols.; Flora of the Scilly Isles, 1876, 1 vol., and Fungi of West Cornwall, 1880–6, 2 vols.
+Ralf was the editor of the exsiccata work British Algae, dried specimens of marine and freshwater algae, including the Desmidieae and Diatomaceae (c.
+1830).

 Ralfs was elected an Honorary Fellow of the Royal Microscopical Society in 1889, and was offered, but declined, associateship of the Linnean Society.